 “Big Data,” a sexy item for seminars and blog posts circa 2012, was clearly identified as an enemy.
 The challenge has moved away from a desire to collect and understand as much data as possible.
 Efforts now are spent on an ongoing basis to block out or filter the enormous amount of information flowing into and throughout companies and organizations.

-One suggestion, gaining affirmative responses, was that every business or organization should “stick to the key data,” and choose a maximum of five KPIs to measure.
+One suggestion, gaining affirmative responses, was that every business or organization should “stick to the key data,” and choose a maximum of five key performance indicators to measure.

 One attendee, serving in an executive marketing role at a well-established company, offered that because they grew almost exclusively by referral, that they did not measure KPIs at all.